saiyedduri/Housing-prices-prediction/README.md

 After preprocessing, the data is split into training data and test data constituting 80% and 20% respectively.

-The picture below indicates housing prices(by color) and density of population.
+The picture below indicates housing prices(by color) and density of population(by marker size).
 ![alt text](geo_viz.png)

 # Selection of the model: